-4.2.2 Determination of amount of compensatory mitigation: In determining the appropriate amount of compensatory mitigation, it is necessary to consider the aquatic resource proposed to be impacted, the functions it provides, the level of those functions, and the needs of the watershed (i.e., the watershed approach).
+4.2.5 Determination of amount of compensatory mitigation to be provided: In determining the appropriate amount of compensatory mitigation, it is necessary to consider the aquatic resource(s) proposed to be impacted, the functions provided, the level of those functions, and the needs of the watershed/ecoregion (i.e., the watershed/ecoregion approach).
 For specific factors to consider in arriving at a proposed amount of compensatory mitigation, applicants should review the eight variables listed above in Section 3.4 (Amount of compensatory mitigation).
-For more information on determining the amount of compensatory mitigation, see Corps Quality Management System Document 12501: SPD Standard Operating Procedure for Determination of Mitigation Ratios.
+For more information on determining the amount of compensatory mitigation, see Corps QMS Document 12501: SPD Standard Operating Procedure for Determination of Mitigation Ratios.